josuejaramillo/summer_school_2024_SHiP/README.md

 Simulate Decays:

 The `decayProducts.simulateDecays_rest_frame` function performs the decay simulation.
 It uses parameters from the LLP and generates decay products.

+## Output files

+- The detailed event record file:
+ - The first string is `Sampled ## events inside SHiP volume.
+Total number of produced LLPs: ##.
+Polar acceptance: ##.
+Azimuthal acceptance: ##.
+Averaged decay probability: ##.
+Visible Br Ratio: ##.
+Total number of events: ##`.
+The meanings of the numbers are: the total sample size; the total number of LLPs produced during 15 years of SHIP running; the amount of LLPs pointing to the polar range of the experiment; of those, the amount of LLPs that also pass the azimuthal acceptance cut; of those, the averaged probability to decay inside the SHiP volume; the visible branching ratio of selected decay channels; the total number of decay events inside the decay volume.
+ - Then, the data is split into blocks.
+Each is started with `#<process=##; sample_points=##>`.
+The meanings of `##` are: the name of the LLP decay process; the number of samples per this process.
+After this string, there is the tabulated data with the decay information.
+The meaning of the elements is as follows:
+ `p_x,LLP p_y,LLP p_z,LLP E_LLP mass_LLP PDG_LLP P_decay,LLP x_decay,LLP y_decay,LLP z_decay,LLP p_x,prod1 p_y,prod1 p_z,prod1 E_prod1 mass_prod1 pdg_prod1 p_x,prod2 ...`
+ where `...` means the data for the other decay products.
+Some of the rows end with the strings `0.
+0. 0.
+0. 0. -999.`, to account for varying number of decay products in the same decay channel and maintain the flat array if merging all the datasets.

 ### Example